Persian language: Early New Persian

 New Persian texts written in the Arabic script first appear in the 9th-century.
 The language is a direct descendant of Middle Persian, the official, religious, and literary language of the Sasanian Empire (224–651).
-However, it is not descended from the literary form of Middle Persian (known as pārsīg, commonly called Pahlavi), which was spoken by the people of Fars and used in Zoroastrian religious writings.
+However, it is not descended from the literary form of Middle Persian (known as Pārsīg, commonly called Pahlavi), which was spoken by the people of Fars and used in Zoroastrian religious writings.
 Instead, it is descended from the dialect spoken by the court of the Sasanian capital Ctesiphon and the northeastern Iranian region of Khorasan, known as Dari.
 The region, which comprised the present territories of northwestern Afghanistan as well as parts of Central Asia, played a leading role in the rise of New Persian.
 Khorasan, which was the homeland of the Parthians, was Persianized under the Sasanians.
-Dari Persian thus supplanted Parthian language (pahlavānīg), which by the end of the Sasanian era had fallen out of use.
+Dari Persian thus supplanted the Parthian language (Pahlawānīg), which by the end of the Sasanian era had fallen out of use.
 New Persian has incorporated many foreign words, including from eastern northern and northern Iranian languages such as Sogdian and especially Parthian.